arzskanu/telnet-bot/README.md

 # telnet-bot
-a telnet bot based on rivescript
+a telnet chat bot based on rivescript